The Best Way to Get Safe Pedicures

 “My wife said I had better looking feet than hers after my pedicure.”

 Of course, you may not have the time to come into the office every time you need a nail trim and polish.
 We get how busy our patients are these days.
 So, with that in mind, we’re here to help you avoid the top pedicure mistake that could send you into our office with an ingrown toenail or an infection.
+And to help you figure out why your toes might be hurting before you come into the office.

 Dangerous Nail Cutting Tools to Avoid for Safe Pedicures